frogsfrogs/frogsfrogs.github.io/flash-book.md

 <a href="/booking-info">back to booking info< </a>
 <a href="/">main menu< </a>
 <br>
-Books are currently:
+Books are currently: **OPEN**
-**CLOSED** Thank you everybody who submitting a booking request for March + April 2024!
-Will be replying to everyone this week - may end up booking May from these requests as well, I didn't realize how late in March it already is oops
+Currently taking booking requests for Sept 12-October 2024!

 <!-- *-  Books will next open in early August for mid-August thru September 2023 in Philly-*  -->
 *- see <a href="/booking-info">booking info page</a> for booking form link -*